juliavdkris/yellowstone/resource_management.md

 A biosolar roof will be placed on the roof area that is not dedicated to the roof park.
 Using a biosolar roof allows for a multifunctional use of roof area -- it at once collects solar energy and has greenery growing on it.

-Te overall climate system will work as follows:
+The overall climate system will work as follows:

 ![climate](/assets/img/climate.jpg){: .mx-auto.d-block :}